 For climbers, there are fixed loops on the front of the pack for attaching a helmet harness (not included) or a bungee system for securing wet gear, in addition to attachments points for ice tools and trekking poles that are easy to use and secure.

 The Deuter Trail 30 is a light-weight backpack that is simple and effective in its design and is quite versatile across many sports, such as hiking, climbing, and skiing.
 I’ve found it to be super comfortable on my back, and despite being advertised as a men’s pack, I found I could adjust it quite nicely to fit on my smaller frame.
 The hip belt provides a great wrap that conforms to the shape of my hips and I liked how the pack was a tiny bit narrow, so my arms never hit the pack when I was hiking.
 Hikers may miss not having a second stretchy side pocket and a second set of lower compression straps, but multi-sport users and rock climbers will enjoy the many small touches on this pack.

-Disclosure: Deuter provided SectionHiker.com with a backpack for this review.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Disclosure: Deuter provided SectionHiker.com with a backpack for this review.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 About the author

 Most Popular Searches